Xfarya/bank_tech_test/README.md

-creating a bank balance receipt - where customer can print receipt to see balance. the receipt should have 4 columns - date, credit, debit, balance needs to interact with irb
+Creating a bank balance receipt - where customer can print receipt to see balance. the receipt should have 4 columns - date, credit, debit, balance needs to interact with irb